-Changes made by the NC Division of Public Health to its childhood immunization program (effective Jan.
-2013) identify who will receive required childhood immunizations free of charge and who will pay a fee.
+Changes made by the NC Division of Public Health to its childhood immunization program (effective July 1, 2014) identify who will receive required childhood immunizations free of charge and who will pay a fee.
 State required and recommended immunizations are provided free of charge only to children who qualify for the federal Vaccines for Children (VFC) Program.
-VFC-eligible children are those who are: Medicaid-eligible; American indian or Alaskan native; uninsured or underinsured.
+VFC-eligible children are those who are: Medicaid-eligible; American Indian(needs capital I) or Alaskan native; uninsured or underinsured.
 Underinsured children are those whose insurance does not cover vaccines because there is no wellness plan, a wellness plan cap has been met or only certain vaccines are covered.

 Children who do not qualify for VFC, but have some other type of health insurance may or may not pay the entire vaccination fee at the time of service.
 It will depend on vaccine availability and type of insurance.
 Cost will be discussed by the nurse during your visit.

 Additional vaccinations that are required or recommended for work or school or by a health care provider for any child will be available at a minimal cost.